dejanu/az104/azdevops/azdevops.md

 ---

 * App Services include provisions for implementing staging environments and deploying apps (including .NET Core apps).

+    -  implement a staging environment and perform a blue-green deployment

 ---